-- What are the minimum qualifications I need to apply for an adjunct instructor position for dual enrollment at my high school?
+- What are the minimum qualifications I need to apply for an adjunct instructor position for college credit plus at my high school?

-- What steps do I take to apply for a dual enrollment faculty position?
+- What steps do I take to apply for a college credit plus faculty position?

 - Do I need to talk to my high school administrator before I contact Stark State and when should I apply for adjunct approval?

 - Will I have an academic mentor or department chair from Stark

 - State that I can contact and question?

 - What do I need to provide to my high school counselor?